 Lyell Immunopharma, Inc. (the "Company") was incorporated in Delaware in June 2018.
 The Company is a clinical-stage cell therapy company advancing a pipeline of product candidates for patients with solid tumors utilizing its proprietary ex vivo genetic and epigenetic T-cell reprogramming technologies.
-The Company's primary activities since incorporation have been to develop T-cell therapies, perform research and development, enter into strategic collaboration and license arrangements, build manufacturing capabilities, enable manufacturing activities in support of its product candidate development efforts, acquire technology, organize and staff the Company, conduct business planning, establish its intellectual property portfolio, raise capital and provide general and administrative support for these activities.
+The Company's primary activities since incorporation have been to develop T-cell therapies, perform research and development, acquire technology, enter into strategic collaboration and license arrangements, enable and execute manufacturing activities in support of its product candidate development efforts, organize and staff the Company, conduct business planning, establish its intellectual property portfolio, submit regulatory submissions and other preparations to initiate and execute clinical trials, raise capital and provide general and administrative support for these activities.